GoblinPakage/digital_Tracing/README.md

 # Digital Traces

 - [x] small python application with Flask
-- [x] The web application is deploy with Deta https://5yqd7l.deta.dev/
+- [x] The web application is deploy with Deta to this address https://5yqd7l.deta.dev/
 - [x] Application usage is tracking using google analytics